 The Budget Committee serves as an advisory body to the President in the preparation of the annual budget.

 The Hearing Board serves as a pool of persons from which panels are selected to hold formal hearings on matters presented to it.
 For staff hearings, these matters may include individual complaints of discrimination, sexual harassment, or other employment-related grievances which apply to all employees of the College.
 For students, the Board hears all suspendable nonacademic cases of student misconduct, including violations of the Student Conduct Regulations and misconduct arising from the student labor program or financial aid programs.

-The Division Council serves as an advisory body to assist the Academic Vice President and Dean of the Faculty on all matters pertaining to the academic division.
+The Division Council serves as an advisory body to assist the Provost and Dean of the Faculty on all matters pertaining to the academic division.
 The Council meets regularly with the Dean of Faculty to discuss, identify, inform, and recommend policies and decisions and also serves as a venue for sharing ideas and best practices within and across divisions.

 Faculty Advisors to the Student Government Association